-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.

-Services that are covered for you

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B drugs, please go to the section called, Medicare Part B prescription drugs.

-Skilled nursing facility (SNF) care†

-(For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Services that are covered for you What you must pay when you get these services Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments). †Home dialysis equipment and supplies.
+Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply).
+None †Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care).
+No additional charge for services received during a hospital stay.
+Refer to the "Inpatient hospital care" section of this Medical Benefits Chart for the cost-sharing applicable to inpatient stays.
+Certain drugs for dialysis are covered under your Medicard about coverage for Part B drugs, please go to the section, N Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)
 We cover up to 100 days per benefit period of skilled inpatient services in a skilled nursing facility in accord with Medicare guidelines (a prior hospital stay is not required).
-Covered services include, but are not limited to:

-- Semiprivate room (or a private room if medically necessary). - Meals, including special diets. - Skilled nursing services. - Physical therapy, occupational therapy, and speech therapy. - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors). - Blood, including storage and administration. - Medical and surgical supplies ordinarily provided by SNFs. - Laboratory tests ordinarily provided by SNFs. - X-rays and other radiology services ordinarily provided by SNFs. - Use of appliances such as wheelchairs ordinarily provided by SNFs. - Physician/practitioner services.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary).
+Meals, including special diets.
+Skilled nursing services.
+Physical therapy, occupational therapy, and speech therapy.
+Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors).
+Blood, including storage and administration.
+Medical and surgical supplies ordinarily provided by SNFs.
+Laboratory tests ordinarily provided by SNFs.
+X-rays and other radiology services ordinarily provided by SNFs.

-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care). - A SNF where your spouse or domestic partner is living at the time you leave the hospital.

 You pay the following, None for days 1-20; \$50 per day for days 21-100 per benefit period.
 A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or skilled nursing facility (SNF).
 The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 calendar days in a row.

-Note: If a benefit period begins in 2023 for you and does not end until sometime in 2024, the 2023 cost-sharing will continue until the benefit period ends.
+Note: If a benefit period begins in 2024 for you and does not end until sometime in 2025, the 2024 cost- sharing will continue until the benefit period ends.

-\\Cost-sharing for Part D prescription drugs follow Part D Total Out-of-Pocket accumulation.

-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.